arsovskidario/Software-Architecture/Tactics.md

 # Tactis for availability:
  main focus is the availability of the service that is provided by our system, therefore
-	tactis for availability focus on finding the fault , recovering from it and preventing it from occuring again
+	tactis for availability focus on finding the fault , recovering from it and preventing it from occurring again

 ## Fault detecting
-- before we can repair a system we first need to find the fault that is cousing harm to our system
+- before we can repair a system we first need to find the fault that is causing harm to our system
-- Detecting faults can be done by *monitoring* which is a component with a soul purpose of monitoring the states of other system components and detecting irregolarities based on system specifications. kl
+- Detecting faults can be done by *monitoring* which is a component with a soul purpose of monitoring the states of other system components and detecting irregularities based on system specifications. kl
 - **Ping/echo** is a tactic in which a monitoring component pings(signals) another component from the system and waits for a response in some time interval.
 If the elements doesn't reply in time then it is considered broke (timed out).
 Ping/echo is used in nodes connected by an IP.

-- **Heartbeat**, the component sets signals to the monitor in some interval of time, if the signal is received then the component is persumed as alive and working.
+- **Heartbeat**, the component sets signals to the monitor in some interval of time, if the signal is received then the component is presumed as alive and working.

 - **Voting**  a system where three components are given the same input and are expected to return the same output.
 If the output is not the same there is a fault.
 Implementing the system can be done by replicating the components so they have the same logic and always have to return the same output.
 If the output is different in one component that it's not working properly.
 Problems in this implementation can be the fact that the logic can be implemented in a bad way for all the components.
 Diversity in the production of the components ensures different implementation logic and less failure.